-The goal of this first workshop is to get you started working in R, and to introduce the most commonly-used data types, operations, and functions.
-Help is on the R tips page.
-The most useful pages for this exercise are Calculate, Data, and Graphs & Tables for producing frequency tables.
+The goal of this first workshop is to start working in R, or referesh your memory of it, and to introduce the most commonly-used data types, operations, and functions.

 The command line in the R console is where you interact with R.